eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 it is unlikely that they could be weakly simulated classically.
 We can base this on the fact that otherwise the Polynomial Hierarchy would collapse to the third level.

-We have also shown, however, that when noise enters the system, it can become easy to simulate.
-We introduced the notion of ε-simulation and poly-boxes to more precisely capture the notion of classically simulating quantum circuits.
+And we also introduced the notion of ε-simulation and poly-boxes to more precisely capture the notion of classically simulating quantum circuits.

-There are follow-up results[^iqpnoise] that do indeed show that $IQP$ circuits with noise become easy to simulate classically.
+There are follow-up results[^iqpnoise] that show that $IQP$ circuits with noise become easy to simulate classically.
 But at the same time they introduce new notions of fault-tolerance to correct for this.
 It is clear that the research is still looking for new ways to precisely define